eclipse-tractusx/tractusx-edc/edc-extensions/ssi/ssi-miw-credential-client/README.md

 | tx.ssi.oauth.client.secret.alias | X        |                | Vault alias for the client secret |

 By default, the `tx.ssi.miw.authority.issuer` is composed with `did:web:<tx.ssi.miw.url>:<tx.ssi.miw.authority.id>

+Another mandatory settings is `tx.ssi.endpoint.audience` which is described [here](../ssi-identity-core/README.md)

+> Note: the `edc.participant.id` should match the BPN number contained in the OAuth2/Keycloak token and the one assigned by the portal to the user's organization.